yuemori/activerecord-shard_for/README.md

 ### pluggable

 Default sharding rule is hash and modulo.

-But, activerecord-shard_fo adopt pluggable structer.
+But, `activerecord-shard_for` adopt pluggable structer.
 This rule can be easy to change!

 ## Installation